Nara's old merchant district—a historical area with a touch of contemporary chic

 Rewinding to Edo time

 Some of the machiya have been converted into museums, where you can examine these features up close.
-The Koshi-no-Ie Residence is one of the most authentic of these surviving buildings.
+The Naramachi Nigiwai-no-le is a 100-year-old townhouse where visitors can experience life as it was in the past.
+The Naramachi Koshi-no-Ie (Naramachi Lattice House) is an exact replica of a traditional townhouse from the old days.

 A full day of sightseeing in Nara